mattseabrook/t7gtools/README.md

 <h2>Overview</h2>

 The primary reason for this project was for me to dive back into C++ head first with some interesting subject matter.
-Through these experiments I have
+Through these experiments I have explored file I/O, compression,  with the goal of operating as low-level as I possibly can.

+Wolfenstein 3D and Doom were really fantastic, but this was in a completely different universe as far as design and ingenuity goes IMHO.
+There's no possible comparison, and I am

 <h2>Inspiration</h2>